Kværner

-Kværner was a Norwegian engineering and construction services company that existed between 1853 and 2005.
-In 2004, it was amalgamated to the newly formed subsidiary of Aker ASA - Aker Kværner, which was renamed Aker Solutions on 3 April 2008.
-Kværner re-emerged on 6 May 2011, when the EPC (engineering, procurement and construction) part of Aker Solutions took the Kværner name.
+Efforts to stabilise the company included the selling off of Cunard Line and its construction division, as well as the receipt of financial support from senior figures within the Russian oil company Yukos.
+In order to avoid bankruptcy however, Kværner was compelled to merge with its long time rival Aker ASA.
+During 2004, Kværner was amalgamated into the newly formed subsidiary of Aker ASA - Aker Kværner, which was renamed Aker Solutions on 3 April 2008.

+On 6 May 2011, Kværner re-emerged when the EPC (engineering, procurement and construction) part of Aker Solutions took the Kværner name.
 The new Kværner company was listed on the Oslo Stock Exchange on 8 July 2011.
+During 2020 however, Aker Solutions opted to restructure and merge with Kvaerner.